 After reading it you'll know why my sentences are overly long and full of parentheses.

 has been released a while ago.
-It is an alpha release, even though the files you get via the download page are named j2sdk-1_5_0-beta-*.
+It is an alpha release, even though the files you get via the download page are named j2sdk-1_5_0-beta-*

-which makes it kind of useless for the stuff I intended to do - namely making sure that Ant works well with it and maybe make it use some of the new features.
+It is currently provided without documentation.which makes it kind of useless for the stuff I intended to do - namely making sure that Ant works well with it and maybe make it use some of the new features.

 The first thing I've noticed is a warning

-javac: source release 1.4 requires target release 1.4
+javac: source release 1.4 requires target release 1.4when trying to bootstrap Ant.

-Ant's build file does not set the -source argument at all, so it is supposed to default to 1.3 (in JDK 1.4 it does) - apparently JDK 1.5's javac defaults to -source 1.4 as it also compiles to -target 1.4 even though Ant explicitly requests -target 1.1.
-Without docs I can only assume that this is a bug in the JDK and won't change Ant at this point - in particular since the warning goes away when I explicitly set -source 1.3 but -target 1.1 still gets ignored.
+.
+Without docs I can only assume that this is a bug in the JDK and won't change Ant at this point - in particular since the warning goes away when I explicitly set -source 1.3

 Ant's own test suite passes, Ant recognizes 1.5 and treats it as JDK 1.4, not much more we can do for now.